James Walston

-Education
+Early life and education

-He was educated at Eton and Jesus College, Cambridge (BA 1975, and PhD 1986) and the University of Rome, La Sapienza (Diploma di Perfezionamento, 1981).
+Walston was the youngest son of the Labour Party (and later SDP) peer Henry Walston, Baron Walston, and his wife Catherine.
+He was educated at Eton and Jesus College, Cambridge, where he read law and graduated in 1971.
+He later studied social and moral sciences as a postgraduate at the University of Rome, La Sapienza (Diploma di Perfezionamento, 1980), before returning to Cambridge to complete a PhD in political science, where he was supervised by Paul Ginsborg.

 Teaching

-Walston had taught mainly in the US system abroad, starting with the University of Maryland programme for the US military in Italy and the UK, Summer courses at Middlebury and various US programmes in Rome including Temple, Trinity and Loyola.
-Since 1991 he has taught history, politics and international relations at The American University of Rome.
-Since 2004 he had taught and directed the University of Rome La Sapienza's Eurosapienza's international relations module in the masters in State management and Humanitarian Affairs.
+Walston had taught mainly in the US system abroad, starting with the University of Maryland programme for the US military in Italy and the UK, summer courses at Middlebury College, and at various US programmes in Rome including those of Temple, Trinity and Loyola universities.
+Since 1991 he taught history, politics and international relations at The American University of Rome.
+From 2004 until his death he taught and directed the University of Rome La Sapienza's Eurosapienza's international relations module for the Masters programme in state management and humanitarian affairs.

-In 2003, he introduced on site teaching of international relations which includes regular field trips to European institutional sites like Brussels, Geneva and Vienna, as well as to conflict resolution sites like the Basque Country, Northern Ireland, Montenegro and Kosovo, and annual Ghana trip.
+In 2003, he introduced on-site teaching of international relations which includes regular field trips to European institutional sites like Brussels, Geneva and Vienna, as well as to conflict resolution sites like the Basque Country, Northern Ireland, Montenegro and Kosovo, and annual Ghana trip.